2021–22 Tanzanian Premier League

-The 2021–22 Tanzanian Premier League (known as the NBC Premier League for sponsorship reasons) is the 57th season of the Tanzanian Premier League, the top-tier football league in Tanzania (mainland only), since its establishment in 1965.
+The 2021–22 Tanzanian Premier League (known as the NBC Premier League for sponsorship reasons) was the 57th season of the Tanzanian Premier League, the top-tier football league in Tanzania (mainland only), since its establishment in 1965.
 The season started on 27 September 2021.
 The season ended with Young Africans S.C. clinching their 28th premier league title, winning the entire season undefeated.

 League table

 Prize Money

 All Teams that participate get a prize money depending on their position in the league.